 In 2018, a serious vulnerability was found in the CredSSP protocol (CVE-2018-0886 bulletin), which was fixed in Microsoft security updates.
 In May 2018, Microsoft released an additional update that forbids clients to connect to RDP computers and servers with a vulnerable version of CredSSP (see the article: http://woshub.com/unable-connect-rdp-credssp-encryption-oracle-remediation/).
 After installing this update when you connect to RDP to remote computers without this update, you receive an error: An authentication error has occurred.
 The function requested is not supported.

 Due to the fact that Microsoft doesn’t release security updates for Windows XP and Windows Server 2003, you won’t be able to connect to supported Windows versions from these outdated operating systems.

 To enable RDP connections from Windows XP to the updated Windows 10/8.1/7 and Windows Server 2012/2012 R2/2012/2008 R2, you must enable the Encryption Oracle Remediation policy on the side of the RDP server (Computer Configuration -> Administrative Templates -> System -> Credentials Delegation).
-Change the policy value to Mitigated, which, as you understand, is not safe.
+Change the policy value to Mitigated, which is not safe as you understand.